Financial-Times/origami-build-tools/MIGRATION.md

 node-sass support has been removed, obt will no longer test the component sass can compile with node-sass.

+Component lint configuration must be renamed to use the CommonJS extension `.eslintrc.cjs` and `.stylelintrc.cjs`

 ## Migrating from v9 to v10
 The following `demo` command flags have been removed and replaced with the `develop` (`dev`) command:
 - Removed the `--watch` flag.